Expressing gratitude to another human being involves risk.

 A former Division I swimmer and two time Ironman triathlon finisher, I am currently a novice yogi and a grateful intern of life.
-I live with my husband and children in Cambridge.
+I live with my husband and children in Cambridge, MA.

 Want to reach me?
 Have ideas to share?